-Regarding the varietal comparisons, it was observed that the high yielding varieties/exotic varieties of the cereals generally performed better than the locally improved varieties at almost all the centres.
-The response to the application of nitrogen was almost universal and generally varied from 500 to 2000 kg. per hectare at 60 kg.
+Regarding the varietal comparisons, it was observed that the high yielding varieties exotic varieties of the cereals generally performed better than the locally improved varieties at almost all the centres.
+The response to the application of irrogen was almost universal and generally varied from 500 to 2000 kg. per hectare to kg.
 N per hectare, both for rice and wheat crops.
 At the higher level of 120 kg.
-N per hectare, the additional response varied from 300 to 800 kg. per hectare for rice and from 500 to 1500 kg. per hectare for wheat.
-For the other three crops viz. maize, jowar and bajra the response to nitrogen was also good although lower than that of the rice and wheat crops.
+N per hectare, the additional response varied from 300 to 800 kg. per hectare for the and from 500 to 1500 kg. per hectare for wheat.
+For the other three crops viz.

-The response to phosphorus was observed at seven centres on rice crop, the highest being 2100 kg. per hectare at 60 kg. $P_2O_5$ per hectare on the alluvial, mixed red, and black soils at Purafarm and Kuthulia farm.
+The response to phosphorus was observed at seven centres on rice crop, the being 2100 kg. per hectare at 60 kg.
+P2O5 per hectare on the alluvial, mixed red, and black soils at Purafarm and Kuthulia farm.
 On wheat, phosphorus showed good response at almost all the centres.